facebookresearch/doc-storygen-v2/README.md

 ## Human Evaluation

 We performed human evaluation on 7000 generated story plot pairs, which can be found [here](https://dl.fbaipublicfiles.com/doc-storygen/story_annotation_v2.json).
-Each annotator was asked to compare two plots (Plot A and Plot B) generated from the same premise and to answer the following questions:
+We take [oasst-3b](https://arxiv.org/abs/2304.07327) as the basic LLM and generate two different plots for the same premise.
+Each annotator was asked to compare two plots (Plot A and Plot B)  and to answer the following questions:

 ```
     Q1: Which story plot is more interesting to you overall?